citp/privacy-policy-historical/m/mo/mou/mountvernon.org.md

 These third parties have access to your Personal Information only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

+**Online Advertising**

-Our site uses 3rd party vendor re-marketing tracking to allow us to display relevant ads to you based on your activity on our website.
-Third party vendors, such as Google AdWords and AdRoll, use cookies to track which pages you’ve visited on our site.
-This allows us to display ads to you across the internet that reflect your interests.
+Our site uses third party tracking to allow us to display relevant ads to you based on your activity on our website.
+With this data, ad vendors can display ads that are likely to be of interest to you and control their frequency, preventing the same ad from being shown continuously.
+Tracking can also prevent ads from showing for products or services that you have already purchased.
+These third party vendors include but are not limited to Google AdWords, Facebook and AdRoll.

-If you do not wish to participate in our Google AdWords Remarketing, you can opt out by visiting [Google's Ads Preferences Manager](https://www.google.com/settings/ads/onweb/?sig=ACi0TCh1yimtGw_MCXmyADlHvvNP9ru5SKV9iAKbteqQbUDtboQl0SdUSbwEmoNTXTgnRO-cibkW-SaqoP_hqySYAEFc81F3x_CPdSfJh9l_RsKo6erVcaAnk4XgPtkkyHbV1Pv9yO1rb7AzNUD5rsTct1zzgNfoKIMUxeDT_4FkzCX6sP9tVEyhCzqG6ROQv5tCMf7yyMFhq2MtTRDLTch9bUH9Q9dB0jgIfyeRddAr5tNKR0-C4y20NKYzNXgSDMWONWdq4fSi&amp;hl=en)
+If you do not wish to participate in Google AdWords Remarketing, you can opt out by visiting [Google's Ads Preferences Manager](https://www.google.com/settings/ads/onweb/?sig=ACi0TCh1yimtGw_MCXmyADlHvvNP9ru5SKV9iAKbteqQbUDtboQl0SdUSbwEmoNTXTgnRO-cibkW-SaqoP_hqySYAEFc81F3x_CPdSfJh9l_RsKo6erVcaAnk4XgPtkkyHbV1Pv9yO1rb7AzNUD5rsTct1zzgNfoKIMUxeDT_4FkzCX6sP9tVEyhCzqG6ROQv5tCMf7yyMFhq2MtTRDLTch9bUH9Q9dB0jgIfyeRddAr5tNKR0-C4y20NKYzNXgSDMWONWdq4fSi&amp;hl=en)

 You can also opt out of any third-party vendor's use of cookies by visiting [www.networkadvertising.org/choices/](http://www.networkadvertising.org/choices/)

-**Communications**
+**Email Communications**

-We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
-You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or instructions provided in any email we send.
+When you subscribe to our email newsletters, we will contact you with information that may be of interest to you.
+You may opt out of receiving these communications by following the unsubscribe link at the bottom of any email we send, or you may email your request to newsletter@mountvernon.org.

+Please note that we use a third party to send marketing emails, and your email address will be stored in that system.

 **Compliance With Laws**

 We will disclose your Personal Information where required to do so by law or subpoena or if we believe that such action is necessary to comply with the law and the reasonable requests of law enforcement or to protect the security or integrity of our Service.

+**Data Erasure Requests ("Right to be Forgotten")**

+We comply with data erasure requests, or the "right to be forgotten."
+If you have questions regarding our privacy policy or would like to have your personal data removed from our systems, please email [privacy@mountvernon.org](mailto:privacy@mountvernon.org).

 **Security**